 We recommend the following as good first topics:

 - Accountability: It’s a Tricky World

 - Strategic Blindspots

 - Decision Making: It’s Not What You Think

 - Managing Time and Energy

-The process of answering the who, what and why may seem overwhelming at first, but it is surprisingly simple and is fundamental to our program’s success in organizations.
-Most importantly, the CoachingOurselves team is here to help and guide you through the process of answering these questions and choosing the correct modules to ensure your teams and organizations benefit from our peer-coaching program.
-For more information on CoachingOurselves and how we can help your organization, contact us at firstname.lastname@example.org.
+The process of answering the who, what and why is fundamental to our program’s success.
+Most importantly, the CoachingOurselves team is here to help and guide you through the process of answering these questions and choosing the best topics.
+For more information on CoachingOurselves and how we can help, contact us at firstname.lastname@example.org.